-- 1.2.1 The site is located on the south eastern edge of an industrial estate on Harbour Road, south east of Rye, halfway between Rye and Rye Harbour.
-To the north east is the River Rother, with a small water inlet to the east with a 2.5m high flood defence earth embankment forming the boundary.
-The west is an adjacent area of an industrial complex with a 2m high chain link fence, with more industrial complexes on the opposite side of the road.
-The PDA is part of a wider 'L' shaped piece of land of some 2.25 hectares and is currently used for storage and sits on broadly level ground at an average height of 4m on aOD (Fig. 1). - 1.2.2 The British Geological Society (BGS 1995) shows that the local geology at the PDA consists of bedrock comprising of the Hastings Beds (subgroup) sandstone, Siltstone and Mudstone, which applies to the entire Dungeness promontory of the area.
-The superficial geology at the site is a mixture of Storm Beach Deposits and Tidal Flat Deposits - Clay and Silt.
+- 1.2.1 The site is located on the south eastern edge of an industrial estate on Harbour Road, south east of Rye, between Rye and Rye Harbour and is currently accessed via Churchfields.
+To the north east on the northern side of Harbour Road is the River Rother with a small water inlet with a 2.5m high flood defence earth embankment forming the boundary.
+To the west is a drainage channel then an adjacent area of an industrial complex, with more industrial complexes on the opposite side of the road to the north west.
+To the south and south east is open ground crossed by drainage channels and used for pasture.
+The PDA is part of a wider irregular square shaped piece of land of just over 1 hectare and is currently used for the parking of HGV trailers and sits on broadly level ground at an average height of 3m on aOD (Fig. 1). - 1.2.2 The British Geological Society (BGS 1995) shows that the local geology at the PDA consists of bedrock comprising of the Hastings Beds (subgroup) sandstone, Siltstone and Mudstone, which applies to the entire Dungeness promontory of the area.
+The superficial geology at the site is a mixture of Storm Beach Deposits and Tidal Flat Deposits Clay and Silt.
 The foreland at Dungeness consists of over 500 ridges of gravel beaches which has accumulated since the mid-Holocene, about 6000-4000 years ago.
 The area is characterised by alternating areas of marsh sediments and gravel that are thought to have accumulated as a result of changes in storm incidence and gravel supply and not oscillations in sea levels.
 The formation of the foreland at Dungeness is due to a number of variables, sea level rises, sediment supply, storm intensity, bedrock geometry and near-shore wave climate.
-As a result of all these variables, is to complex and difficult to identify the exact mechanisms behind the evolution of the foreland.
+As a result of all these variables, it is too complex and difficult to identify the exact mechanisms behind the evolution of the foreland.